Find out what's on at Chichester Fringe this year!

 Will I get money for performing?

-Chichester Fringe works on a profit share basis between the venue, the Fringe and the artists.
-In some cases we may be able to pay an outright fee, but this depends on the venue.
+Chichester Fringe works on a profit share basis between the Fringe and the artists.